-You may also hear this plant referred to as Burro’s Tail, Horse’s Tail or Lambs Tail because of its cascading, rambling growth habit and the fact that its tendrils can be said to resemble a donkey or burros tail.
+You may also hear this plant referred to as a Horse’s Tail, Lamb’s Tail, or Burro’s Tail Plant because of its cascading, rambling growth habit and the fact that its tendrils can be said to resemble a donkey or burro tail.

-You must be careful when handling any type of spurge, but generally speaking, Sedum are non-toxic or only mildly toxic.
+You must be careful when handling any type of spurge, but generally speaking, Sedum is non-toxic or only mildly toxic.
 Burro’s Tail is not at all toxic to kids, pets, or livestock. [source]

 Which Succulents Are Poisonous to Dogs and Cats?